aboria/Aboria/README.md

 particle-based numerical algorithms, for example Molecular Dynamics, Smoothed Particle Hydrodynamics or Radial Basis Functions.

-Aboria provides:
+Aboria gives you:
-* a STL compatible container class to store a particle set containing a position and unique id for each particle, as well as any number of user-defined variables with arbitrary types.
+* an STL compatible container class to store a particle set containing a position and unique id for each particle, as well as any number of user-defined variables with arbitrary types.
 * the ability to embed each particle set within a hypercube N-dimensional